Country Guide Decriminalized

 Doctor's Cave Beach in Montego Bay, Jamaica

-Jamaica is one of the most accessible Caribbean destinations for cannabis tourists, and here’s the practical path:
+Jamaica is one of the most accessible Caribbean destinations for cannabis tourists.
+The legal path is short and inexpensive:

-The 2oz possession limit applies to everyone — tourists and residents alike.
-Stay under that, keep your authorization receipt, and you’re within the law.
+• The 2-ounce (56-gram) possession threshold applies to everyone, tourists and residents alike.
+Stay under it.

 Dispensaries in Jamaica